 What about dessert?
 New Zealand and Australia are both claiming the origins of the traditional meringue cake, the Pavlova, named after Russian ballerina Anna Pavlova.
 The treat is topped with fruits and whipped cream.
 Despite its peculiar food, Australia is known as one of the main wine producers of the New World.
 The country is the fifth largest global wine exporter and home to over 100 different varieties of delicious wines.

-The UNESCO World Heritage Site, Sydney Opera House and its distinctive shell shape is a prominent symbol of the country.
+A UNESCO World Heritage Site, the Sydney Opera House and its distinctive shell shape are a prominent symbol of the country.
 Several operas, theatre plays, concerts and exhibitions are being held here throughout the year.
 The building is also home to a recording studio and various dining outlets.
 Visit the National Gallery of Victoria in Melbourne which exhibits more than 70,000 artefacts.
 The gallery is eclectic and includes history collections with traditional Aboriginal works as well as contemporary art exhibitions.

 The Queensland Art Gallery | Gallery of Modern Art (QAGOMA) in Brisbane is an institution for contemporary art lovers.
 The museum is home to more than 17,000 modern and contemporary works and aims to spread Asian Pacific modern art worldwide.
 Do you want to learn more about biodiversity and the Aboriginal culture?
 Head to the South Australian Museum in Adelaide and its vibrant calendar of temporary exhibitions.